-Distance education at Union County College provides you with an educational experience that is equivalent to traditional courses, while giving you the convenience of time flexibility.
-The distance education courses cover the same traditional course subject matter, carry the same credits, and are taught by highly qualified Union County College faculty.
+Distance education at Union County College provides an educational experience that is equivalent to traditional courses.
+Distance education courses cover the same course subject matter, carry the same credits, and are taught by highly qualified Union County College faculty.
 Courses are available in the fall, winter, spring, and summer sessions.

-Union offers two types of Distance Education formats:
+Union offers two types of Distance Education courses: